Multi-Symbol Forbidden Configurations: Block Matrices

-Now we take every possible way to choose $p$ rows out of the $m$ rows, and for each possibility, we have $q-1$ columns that fill those $p$ rows with the same non-$r^\text{th}$ symbol and a different non-$r^\text{th}$ symbol in a different row to make the columns distinct, with the $r^\text{th}$ symbol filling up the rest of the rows, for each of the $r-1$ non-$r^\text{th}$ symbol.
-This gives us the remaining $(q-1)(r-1)\binom{m}{p}$ columns, which do not contain anything in $\Sym(\mathbf{0}_{p\times q})$ since there are not $q$ columns that contain $p$ of some non-$r^\text{th}$ symbol.
+For $r\ge q$ we take every possible way to choose $p$ rows out of the $m$ rows, and for each possibility, we have $q-1$ columns that fill those $p$ rows with the same symbol not equal to $r$ and a different symbol not equal to $r$ in a different row to make the columns distinct, with the symbol $r$ filling up the rest of the rows, for each of the $r-1$ symbols not equal to $r$.
+This gives us the remaining $(q-1)(r-1)\binom{m}{p}$ columns, which do not contain anything in $\Sym(\mathbf{0}_{p\times q})$ since there are no $q$ columns that contain $p$ of some symbol not equal to $r$.

 The lower and upper bounds agree, implying an exact bound. \end{proof}